KHP-Informatics/ngseasy/README.md

 **Please Direct all queries to [https://github.com/KHP-Informatics/ngseasy/issues]**

 # WARNING!
-NGSeasy is noy numpty proof!
+NGSeasy is not [numpty](http://www.urbandictionary.com/define.php?term=Numpty) proof!

 Please read the docs, stay calm, take your time and think about what you are doing...
 and if [www.google.com] doesnt help, then please direct all queries to [https://github.com/KHP-Informatics/ngseasy/issues]**.